pacoispaco/artdatabanken-utils/README.md

 There is a module **artportalen.py** which contains classes and methods for calling the Artportalen API:s.
 This module is intended to be used as a reusable and simple Python interface to the API:s.
 It replaces a first attempt called **obsapi.py**.

 The command line program **apget.py** uses the **artportalen.py** module, and is used when developing that module.
 It also showcases how that module can, and is intended to be used.
-It replaces a first attempt **adb_get.py**.
+It replaces a first attempt **adb_get.py**. artportalen
 ### Notes on apget.py

-The program uses the module **obsapi**.
+The program uses the module **artportalen**.
 You need two API keys to be set as the environment variables `ADB_OBSERVATIONS_API_KEY` and `ADB_SPECIES_API_KEY` for the program to work.
 Make sure you are in the local virtual environment and run:

 ```bash
 (env) $ export ADB_OBSERVATIONS_API_KEY=<API-KEY-1>